Sharp convergence rates for Langevin dynamics in the nonconvex setting

 Our focus is on theoretical rates of convergence of sampling algorithms, including analysis of the dependence of these rates on the dimension $d$.
 Much of the theory of convergence of sampling---for example, sampling based on Markov chain Monte Carlo (MCMC) algorithms---has focused on asymptotic convergence, and has stopped short of providing a detailed study of dimension dependence.
-In the allied field of optimization algorithms, a significant new literature has emerged in recent years on non-asymptotic rates, including tight characterizations of dimension dependence.
+In the allied field of optimization algorithms, a significant new literature has emerged in recent years on nonasymptotic rates, including tight characterizations of dimension dependence.
 The optimization literature, however, generally stops short of the kinds of inferential and decision-theoretic computations that are addressed by sampling, in domains such as Bayesian statistics~\citep{robert2013monte}, bandit algorithms~\citep{cesa2006prediction} and adversarial online learning \citep{Bubeck-notes-2011, abbasi2013online}.

-In both optimization and sampling, the classical theory focused on convex problems, while recent work focuses on the more broadly useful setting of non-convex problems.
-While general non-convex problems are infeasible, it is possible to make reasonable assumptions that allow theory to proceed while still making contact with practice.
+In both optimization and sampling, while the classical theory focused on convex problems, recent work focuses on the more broadly useful setting of nonconvex problems.
+While general nonconvex problems are infeasible, it is possible to make reasonable assumptions that allow theory to proceed while still making contact with practice.

 We will consider the class of MCMC algorithms that have access to the gradients of the potential, $\nabla U(\cdot)$.
-A particular algorithm of this kind that has received significant recent attention from theoreticians is the \emph{overdamped} Langevin MCMC algorithm \citep{dalalyan,durmus,dalalyan2017user}.
+A particular algorithm of this kind that has received significant recent attention from theoreticians is the \emph{overdamped Langevin MCMC algorithm} \citep{parisi1981correlation,roberts1996exponential}.
 The underlying \emph{first-order} stochastic differential equation (henceforth SDE) is given by:

 where $B_t$ represents a standard Brownian motion in $\mathbb{R}^d$.
 Overdamped Langevin MCMC (Algorithm \ref{olmcmc}) is a discretization of this SDE.
 It is possible to show that under mild assumptions on $U$, the invariant distribution of the overdamped Langevin diffusion is given by $p^*(x)$.